 2 Days in Oslo FAQs

 2 days is the perfect amount of time to spend in Oslo.
 You can easily cover the city’s best sights, eat some delicious food, visit a few of the many amazing museums on offer, and enjoy being in nature – Oslo is, after all, situated on a fjord and surrounded by forest.
 It’s absolutely beautiful!
 If museums aren’t your thing, 1 day in Norway may be enough; but if you’re at all into Viking history, polar exploration, art, Norwegian culture, or skiing, then there are plenty of museums you shouldn’t miss.
-This 2 days in Oslo itinerary covers it all!
+This two-day Oslo itinerary covers it all!

 There are so many things to see during 2 days in Oslo!
 Exploring the city on foot – and stopping by places like the Oslo Opera House, Royal Palace, Akershus Fortress, Frogner Park, and Vigeland Sculpture Park – is a must-do.
-The leafy and relaxing Bygdøy Peninsula is home to some of the city’s best museums: Fram, Viking Ship Museum, Kon-Tiki, and the Norwegian Museum of Cultural History.
+The leafy and relaxing Bygdรธy Peninsula is home to some of the city’s best museums: Fram, Viking Ship Museum, Kon-Tiki, and the Norwegian Museum of Cultural History.
 You can also take a boat cruise on the Oslo Fjord to take in the city’s beautiful nature.

 Bergen and Oslo are so different!
 Bergen is a cozy, charming city located right on the water with beautiful Bryggen (the Hanseatic wharf), cute cafes, and lovely views.
 If you want to hike and experience Norwegian nature to the fullest, then Bergen is a better choice – it’s surrounded by mountains and fjords.
 However, the Oslo Region also offers plenty of opportunities to get out into nature too!
 Oslo is much larger, more modern, and has a more lively nightlife scene.
 There are dozens of incredible museums to explore, if art, history, and culture are your thing.
-There’s also no shortage of shops, cafés, bars, restaurants, and parks to explore.
+There’s also no shortage of shops, cafรฉs, bars, restaurants, and parks to explore.
 Ultimately, both cities are worth visiting if you have time!

-Click here for my Guide to Three Days in Bergen, Norway.
+Click here for my guide to Three Days in Bergen, Norway.

-This article details all of the must-see places to explore during two days in Oslo.
-But to sum it up, the best things to see include the Fram Polar Ship Museum, Viking Ship Museum, Frogner Park, Norwegian Museum of Cultural History, the Royal Palace, Opera House, Oslo Cathedral, Akershus Fortress, Vigeland Sculpture Park, Nobel Peace Center, Oslo City Hall, and the Kon Tiki Museum.
-On foot, you should explore Aker Brygge, the city centre, and Vigeland Sculpture Park.
-There are also plenty of great restaurants, bars, cafés, and shops to check out.
+This article details all of the best things to do in Oslo in two days.
+But to sum it up, make sure to visit the Fram Polar Ship Museum, Frogner Park, the Royal Palace, Opera House, Oslo Cathedral, Akershus Fortress, Vigeland Sculpture Park, Nobel Peace Center, Oslo City Hall, and the Kon Tiki Museum.
+On foot, you should explore Aker Brygge, the city center, and Vigeland Sculpture Park.
+There are also plenty of great restaurants, bars, cafรฉs, and shops to check out.

 I have heard that Oslo is an expensive city to visit!
 But that encourages me to travel there even more since I like figuring out how to visit pricey cities on a budget haha — and it sounds like you did just that!
 I would definitely get the Oslo pass too since it gives you the most bang for your buck, as you said.
 It looks like a lovely city and I hope to visit there someday!
 Great guide, I’ll keep your suggestions in mind :)